 If your damages exceed the amount covered by your insurance policy, you may want to consider filing a personal injury lawsuit against the person who caused the accident.

-You could be entitled to recover compensation in lieu of:
+You could be entitled to recover compensation for:

 - Medical bills, both current and future